Karnataka Election Results 2018: How state voted shows why Bengaluru model needs to be emulated more

 READ | Karnataka Election Results 2018: Tables turned, BJP scrambles to ‘explore all possibilities’

 Dakshina Kannada, that gave 14 MLAs to Congress’s winning combination in 2013 along with a few seats to independent and JDS, saw a reversal of trend this time.
-In Mangaluru, former Corporation Commissioner J P Lobo lost in the BJP wave, even though he is said to have performed well.
+In Mangaluru, former Corporation Commissioner J R Lobo lost in the BJP wave, even though he is said to have performed well.
 Journalist Harsha Raj Gatty points out the coastal belt is known for its inclination to vote along communal lines.
 He says: “Congress as a brand does not work here.”
 He says unlike Bengaluru, Mangaluru has no citizen-driven agenda drawing attention to developmental issues during elections, with environmentalists and activists seen as fringe elements.

 So did Bengaluru fair better because there were citizen activists?